Programme of planned major works to your home

 Works to properties that are in the same area, or on the same estate will be planned around the same time.
 We try and combine external work, such as brick repointing or roofing and the cyclical decorations; in order to minimise the number of times we need to put up scaffolding.

 What work falls under the Capital works programme?

-Capital works, sometimes referred to as major works, improve or repair the communal and fabric of your building.
+Capital works, sometimes referred to as major works, improve or repair the communal and structural parts of your building.

 We carry out regular maintenance to all our estates, but every building requires major works during its life.
 As part of this we must issue formal consultation notices to leaseholders about any work which will cost more than £250.
 This is covered by the Landlord and Tenant Act, 1985 and is also known as Section 20 or s20 consultation.
-Consultation will range from meetings on site, to meetings with contractors, to newsletters.
+Consultation will range from meetings on site, to meetings with contractors and the project team responsible for the work.
 The consultation process usually has two stages but can sometimes have three.
 To find out more about how we can help pay for major works, you can have a look at Payments for Home Owners.